-On View - May 25, 2017 - May 25, 2017
+On View - May 25, 2017 - Oct 01, 2017

 The GRAMMY Museum at L.A.
 LIVE explores the history of country music from the unique West Coast perspective featuring artifacts from the many iconic artists who spent their time there, including Johnny Cash, Merle Haggard, and Buck Owens.
 The exhibit, inspired by the title of GRAMMY winner Marty Stuart’s recent release Way Out West, is co-curated by GRAMMY Museum Executive Director Scott Goldman and Curator Nwaka Onwusa.
 All artifacts come from the private collection of Stuart, who also serves as guest curator.